bbauska/W3Cx-2of5/README.md

 <h4>overflow</h4>

-With padding, additional columns and rows, your table can easily grow rather big overflowing out of the <div> you had planned for your table in your Web page.
+With padding, additional columns and rows, your table can easily grow rather big overflowing out of the &lt;div&gt; you had planned for your table in your Web page.
 You can use the CSS overflow property to resolve this.
 It has four values other than initial (sets the default value) and inherit (from parent element).